”The cost of liberty is less than the price of repression.”

 Cleveland, OH

-The Black Lives Matter movement resulted in legislative gains in Memphis.
-The “Tyre Nichols Driving Equality Act” barred officers from conducting certain traffic stops for low-level violations and more.
+The Black Lives Matter movement resulted in legislative gains with the The “Tyre Nichols Driving Equality Act” that bars officers from conducting certain traffic stops for low-level violations and more.
+In 2024, State Representative advances a bill to cancel the act claiming crime ticked up because of police reforms.

 IN ALABAMA 2021…